 Nova 63 – 63” x 39.4” (1600 x 1000 mm)

-If your thinking about engraving round objects such as mugs, you will need to consider adding a rotary attachment to your machine purchase.
-The rotary attachments allow the laser machine to turn your workpiece as it engraves along the curved surface of the object.
-Both the Chuck Style Rotary Axis and Roller Style Rotary Axis are optional accessories that we provide as addons to our machines.
+If you’re thinking about engraving round objects such as mugs, consider adding a rotary attachment to your machine.
+The laser engraver with rotary attachments turns your workpiece as it engraves along the curved surface of the object.
+Both the Chuck Style Rotary Axis and Roller Style Rotary Axis are optional accessories that we provide as add-ons to our machines.

 Our Thunder Laser machines use a sealed CO2 glass laser tube that is capable of diverse cutting and engraving scenarios.
 If you are looking to engrave high definition designs, I would recommend upgrading to the high-resolution head, which is capable of engraving with detail up to 1000dpi.